 How could the situation change with the new energy price cap?

-For the ten areas of the country currently paying the largest percentage of salary on energy costs, an October price rise of 65% (as predicted) would leave some areas spending over a fifth of their take-home pay on gas and electricity:
+For the ten areas of the country currently paying the largest percentage of salary on energy costs, an October price rise of 80% would leave some areas spending over a fifth of their take-home pay on gas and electricity:

-Before the recent April energy price cap increase, it was estimated that Brits would spend around 6% of their salary on energy bills – so by October, this proportion may have more than doubled year-on-year.
+Before the recent April energy price cap increase, it was estimated that Brits would spend around 6% of their salary on energy bills – so by October, this proportion will have almost tripled.

 What measures can be taken to soften the blow of rising energy costs?